ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

 ### Inserting Element Values

 You insert objects from ZEISS INSPECT into your Python script by using RMB ► Insert ► Element Value in the script editor.

+### Inserting a File Selection Dialog

+You insert a file selection dialog in your Python script by using RMB ► Insert ► File... in the script editor.
+See [Selecting a file or folder](../python_api_introduction/file_selection_dialog.md) for details.

 ## Adding, Moving and Copying Contents